Neighbors asked a man to stop firing a rifle outside. He then opened fire on them, killing 5 people, a Texas sheriff says | News Channel 3-12

 Neighbors asked a man to stop firing a rifle outside.
 He then opened fire on them, killing 5 people, a Texas sheriff says

-Five people were fatally shot, including an 8-year-old, in a Cleveland, Texas, home after a Friday night rampage that started with a noise complaint about gunfire, according to the San Jacinto County Sheriff’s Office.
+A gunman is still at large after allegedly fatally shooting five people, including a child, in a Cleveland, Texas home after a Friday night rampage that started with a noise complaint about gunfire, according to the San Jacinto County Sheriff’s Office.

-The gunman, who remains at large, was apparently shooting a rifle in his yard when neighbors asked him to stop because a baby was trying to sleep, San Jacinto County Sheriff Greg Capers said.
+The suspect, identified as Francisco Oropeza, 38, was apparently shooting a rifle in his yard when neighbors asked him to stop because a baby was trying to sleep, San Jacinto County Sheriff Greg Capers said.
 The suspect then opened fire on the neighbors, Capers said.

 Authorities found the victims Friday night after receiving a harassment report about 11:30 p.m. local time, the sheriff said.